Book your winter vaccines

 - those in a long-stay residential care home

 - pregnant women

-Other people who are eligible for a free flu vaccine include:
+The following people are eligible for a free flu vaccine:

 If you are not eligible for a free flu jab, you can still pay for a jab at your local pharmacy (subject to availability).
 Speak to your local pharmacy for more details.

-The colder temperatures can increase the risk of the flu virus spreading.
+The colder temperatures can increase the risk of the winter viruses spreading.
 It's important to:

 - keep warm when you are outside

 - wash hands often with warm water and soap for at least 20 seconds